-Right-to-left shunting is a severe form of $\dot{V}$ - $\dot{O}$ mismatch and results when mixed venous blood completely bypasses ventilated pulmonary alveoli and returns to the arterial circulation.
-A small amount (2% to 3%) of shunting is present in normal animals through the bronchial and thesbian circulations.
-In pathologic states, shunt results from perfusion of lung areas that receive no ventilation because of atelectasis or consolidation $(\dot{V} \cdot \dot{O} = 0)$ or from deoxygenated blood flow through anatomic rightto-left channels.
-Thus shunting is the main cause for hypoxemia in pulmonary edema, atelectasis, pneumonia, and in congenital abnormal cardiac communications between the systemic and pulmonary circulations (e.g., patent ductus arteriosus, ventricular or atrial septal defect, tetralogy of Fallot) with right-to-left blood flow bypassing the lungs.
+Right-to-left shunting is a severe form of V-Q mismatch and results when mixed venous blood completely bypasses ventilated pulmonary alveoli and returns to the arterial circulation.
+A small amount (2% to 3%) of shunting is present in normal animals through the bronchial and thebesian circulations.
+In pathologic states, shunt results from perfusion of lung areas that receive no ventilation because of atelectasis or consolidation $(\dot{V} \cdot \dot{Q} = 0)$ or from deoxygenated blood flow through anatomic right-to-left channels.
+Thus shunting is the main cause for hypoxemia in pulmonary edema, atelectasis, pneumonia, and in congenital abnormal cardiac communications between the systemic and pulmonary circulations (e.g., patent ductus arteriosus, ventricular septal defect, atrial septal defect, tetralogy of Fallot) with right-to-left blood flow bypassing the lungs.

 Even small amounts of shunt result in clinically relevant hypoxemia because venous blood oxygen content is extremely low and mixed venous blood is being added directly to arterial blood without alveolar gas exchange.
-Similar to $\dot{V}$ - $\dot{Q}$ mismatch, patients with right-to-left shunting have a decreased Pao2 with a normal or decreased Paco2 and widened (A - a) O2 gradients.
-However, one major difference is that the Pao2 levels in animals with increased shunting fail to return to normal even with 100% O2 supplementation.
-In contrast, animals with $\dot{V}$ - $\dot{Q}$ mismatch, hypoventilation, or diffusion impairment exhibit pronounced increases in Pao2 with oxygen enrichment (Table 11-1).
+Similar to $\dot{V}$ - $\dot{Q}$ mismatch, patients with right-to-left shunting have a decreased PaO2 with normal or decreased PaCO2 and widened (A - a) O2 gradients.
+However, one major difference is that the PaO2 levels in animals with increased shunting fail to return to normal even with 100% O2 supplementation.
+In contrast, animals with $\dot{V}$ - $\dot{Q}$ mismatch, hypoventilation, or diffusion impairment exhibit pronounced increases in PaO2 with oxygen enrichment (Table 11-1).